Pending & Active: int(0)

 I truly felt that I could ask any question and the instructors were equipped to answer with evidence-based information.
 It was so very helpful!

 -Lee Sowada, PT, DPT - Gillette, WY

 Overall, I really liked this course.
 It touched on a lot of more complex topics and some new manual therapy concepts.
-Very knowledgable & experienced instructors.
+Very knowledgeable & experienced instructors.

 -Sara Gagliano, PT, DPT - Scottsdale, AZ

-An email to Herman & Wallace: It was the best H&W class that I have ever taken!
+An email to Herman & Wallace: It was the best H& W class that I have ever taken!
 Nari, Allison, and Jen delivered their information with passion and the evidence to back it up.
 The labs were very helpful as well as the didactic lecture info.
 It was an honor to be present in the room with so many smart and dedicated women.
-I would highly recommend this Capstone course to any advanced level practitioner.
+I would highly recommend this Capstone course to an advanced level practitioner.

 -Nancy Suarez, MS, PT, BCB-PMD, PRPC - Boulder, CO

 I had a fabulous time at the Capstone course.
 The instructors were both AWESOME and I learned a ton.
 I've worked half of my Monday and already used several of the new techniques, and have two more afternoon patients that I plan to use more of the techniques on!